wagerfield/parallax/README.md

 ## Interactivity

 If you need to interact with the layers, don't forget to set the `pointerEvents` option, and adjust your layer CSS.
-This can be done by setting and absolute position for all layer child elements, as it's done in `examples/pages/interactive.html`.
+Then set an absolute position for all layer child elements, just like it's done in `examples/pages/interactive.html`.
 Alternatively, set `pointer-events: none` on the layers and `pointer-events: all` on the layer child elements.

 ## Understanding Layer Motion Calculations